Paopun20/PyNES.Emulator/README.md

 8. When prompted by the emulator, choose a `.nes` ROM file to load and play.

 > Tip: You can pass the `--debug` flag when running `main.py` to enable debug logging, but DON'T USE `--realdebug` FLAG, IT WILL SPAM LOG FILE WITH TOO MUCH DATA.\
-> Advance Tip For Developer: You can pass the `--eum_debug` after `--debug` FLAG to enable eumulator tracelogger in debug mode.
+> Advance Tip For Developer: You can pass the `--eum_debug` after `--debug` FLAG to enable eumulator tracelogger to console and run slower in debug mode.

 ## Controls